Blake Linde

 Proof Point

-When the work lives in a browser tab, a status queue, and a staff checklist, it is a candidate for AI browser automation.
+When the work lives in a browser tab and a staff checklist, it's a candidate for AI browser automation.

 The value is not in pretending the billing process is fully autonomous.
-The value is in taking repetitive web workflows off the critical path so staff can focus on exceptions, judgment calls, and reimbursement issues that actually need a person.
+The value is in taking repetitive web workflows off the critical path so staff can focus on exceptions and judgment calls.

 How the approach works

-This is hands-on operational support around the claims process, not generic AI positioning and not outsourced billing replacement.
-The work combines workflow mapping, supervised browser automation, and revenue visibility.
+Hands-on operational support around the claims process — workflow mapping, supervised browser automation, and revenue visibility.

 Step 01